-$$k = 0.5 \times \frac{\sum{i \in y} SA_i}{\sum{i \in g \& y} SA_i}$$ trading desk i;
+$$k = 0.5 \times \frac{\sum{i \in y} SA_i}{\sum{i \in g \& y} SA_i}$$

-SA_i= the own funds requirements capital charge calculated in accordance Market Risk: Advanced Standardised Approach (CRR) Part for all the positions attributed to the indices of all trading desks that meet the requirements set out in Article 325bf(3) for the preceding twelve12 months and have been classified as yellow zone desks among those in accordance with Article 325bg and for which the institution has an IMA permission to calculate the own funds requirements using internal models in accordance with this Part;
+- SA_i = the own funds requirements capital charge calculated in accordance Market Risk: Advanced Standardised Approach (CRR) Part for all the positions attributed to trading desk i; - $i \in y=$ the indices of all trading desks that meet the requirements set out in Article 325bf(3) for the preceding 12 months and have been classified as yellow zone desks among those in accordance with Article 325bg and for which the institution has an IMA permission to calculate the own funds requirements using internal models in accordance with this Part; - $i \in g\&y=$ the indices of all trading desks that meet the requirements set out in Article 325bf(3) for the preceding 12 months and have been classified as green zone or yellow zone desks among those in accordance with Article 325bg and for which the institution has an IMA permission to calculate the own funds requirements using internal models in accordance with this Part.

-- $i \in g\&y=$ the indices of all trading desks that meet the requirements set out in Article 325bf(3) for the preceding twelve 12 months and have been classified as green zone or yellow zone desks among those in accordance with Article 325bg and for which the institution has an IMA permission to calculate the own funds requirements using internal models in accordance with this Part. - 6.
-An institution shall deem a trading desk that has been classified as a red zone or orange zone desk in accordance with Article 325bg as a trading desk that is not meeting the P&L attribution requirements.
+6. An institution shall deem a trading desk that has been classified as a red zone or orange zone desk in accordance with Article 325bg as a trading desk that is not meeting the P&L attribution requirements.
 The institution must notify the PRA promptly on making this determination.
-As from the date of determination ofday on which the institution determines such classification, the institution shall not use internal models in accordance with this Part in relation to any of the positions assigned to that trading desk; and shall apply Market Risk: Advanced Standardised Approach (CRR) Part to calculate the own funds requirements for market risk for all the positions assigned to that trading desk.
-The institution may resume the use of internal models in accordance with this Part to calculate own funds requirements for market risk for the positions of those trading desks if it!
-If the institution provides to the PRA a reasoned confirmation that the trading desk meets the conditions for classification as a green zone desk, the institution may resume the use of internal models in accordance with this Part to calculate own funds requirements for market risk for the positions of those trading desks.
+As from the day on which the institution determines such classification, the institution shall not use internal models in accordance with this Part in relation to any of the positions assigned to that trading desk; and shall apply Market Risk: Advanced Standardised Approach (CRR) Part to calculate the own funds requirements for market risk for all the positions assigned to that trading desk.
+If the institution provides to the PRA a reasoned confirmation that the trading desk meets the conditions for classification as a green zone desk, the institution may resume the use of internal models in accordance with this Part to calculate own funds requirements for market risk for the positions as in the trading desk.

-[Note: Paragraphs (1) and (2) of this rule correspond to Article 325ba(1),() and (2) of CRR as it applied immediately before revocation by the Treasury.]
+[Note: Paragraphs (1) and (2) of this rule correspond to Article 325ba(1) and (2) of CRR as it applied immediately before revocation by the Treasury]